AhnafMuttaki/moodle-docker/README.md

 ## 3. Set Permissions

-- Change the permission of the newly created `moodledata` directory:
+- Change the permission of the newly created `moodledata-405` and `moodledata-500`  directory:
   ```
+  sudo chmod 0777 moodledata-405/
-  sudo chmod 0777 moodledata/
+  sudo chmod 0777 moodledata-500/
   ```

 ## 4. Access Moodle

-- Open your browser and go to the URL set in `APP_WWWROOT` (default: http://localhost)
+- Open your browser and go to the URL set in `APP_405_WWWROOT` `APP_500_WWWROOT` (default: http://localhost)

 ---